 Once you’re comfortable there, instead of heading right back down from the T-Rex area, you can take the Timberline Express lift one level higher.
 From the top of Timberline, head down Soliloquy to hook back up with Roundabout, which you’ve already skied and should be familiar with from before.
 This entire run is really fun and one of my favorites.
 You get a taste of a steeper start and a longer distance but are still on totally beginner-friendly runs.

 There is one very steep hill on Soliloquy (in my beginner’s eyes) that you kind of bomb down to make it back up the next hill that takes you down the rest of the run.
-It is semi-terrifying at first but ultimately also a good confidence builder.
+It is a little scary at first but ultimately also a good confidence builder.

 From here, you have a bunch of options.
 You can connect back to the T-Rex area from Soliloquy, you can take different routes off Union Creek, anything you’d like.
 I liked Scooter and Vein Glory a lot since they were both lower traffic, not super steep, and very pretty.
 At this point, you’ll probably be comfortable on anything green on Union Creek, Kokomo, Lumberjack, or Timberline.